How to Find Investment Properties: Flip Tips

 -Steve Stimson, Texas, 60 flips completed, 4 years in the industry

 Finding houses to flip is an integral part of your real estate investing plans.
 Give these various tactics a try, like direct mail, hosting events, networking, ads, and auctions.
-Getting to know your community and building a presence around it are so important when it comes to consistently finding investment properties that are not only in need of a flip, but that are also great candidate to earn a profit on.
+Getting to know your community and building a presence around it are so important when it comes to consistently finding and purchasing investment properties that are not only in need of a flip, but that are also great candidate to earn a profit on.
 It also helps you to build your brand and develop your a business on a wider scale.

 Check back in next month for our next house flipping question on our Flip Tips series.
 To learn more about our flippers’ businesses, be sure to click on their social links underneath their names, if shared!